How To Sew Basic Hand Stitches

 How To:

-1. Fold the two edges of your fabric inward to form a tunnel on each side.
+1. Fold both raw edges of the fabric inward to form a clean edge.

-2. Bring your needle up through one side, then insert it directly across into the other tunnel.
+2. Bring your needle up through one folded edge.

-4. Pull gently as you go, just enough to close the seam without puckering.
+5. Pull gently as you go to close the seam evenly without puckering.

 Fabric making a tunnel